kgrid-objects/example-collection/readme.md

 npm test
 ```

+### Running Example KOs in Activator
+get activator
+point shelf to

 ### Package

 You can create zip file of the Knowledge Object which can be used to deposit to a KGrid